woaitsAryan/bipolarfactorytask/README.md

 # Bipolar factory internship task

 This project consists of a Next.js frontend and a FastAPI backend.
+Hosted at https://bipolar.aryanbharti.com/

 ## Running the Frontend